Aden Abdullahi Nur

-Aden Abdullahi Nur "Gabyow" (Aadan Cabdullaahi Nuur "Gabyoow", Osmanya: 𐒛𐒆𐒗𐒒 𐒛𐒛𐒁𐒆𐒚𐒐𐒐𐒖𐒔𐒘 N𐒙𐒙𐒇 "G𐒖𐒁𐒕𐒙𐒓", Arabic: ادم عبد الله نور"جبيو), was a senior Somali military officer and politician in the Somali Democratic Republic.
+Aden Abdullahi Nur "Gabyow" (10 October 1920 – 5 June 2002) (Aadan Cabdullaahi Nuur "Gabyoow", Osmanya: 𐒛𐒆𐒗𐒒 𐒛𐒛𐒁𐒆𐒚𐒐𐒐𐒖𐒔𐒘 N𐒙𐒙𐒇 "G𐒖𐒁𐒕𐒙𐒓", Arabic: "ادم عبد الله نور"جبيو), was a Somali military officer, politician and faction leader who held senior roles in the Somali National Army.

 Early years

-He was born on 10 October 1920, in Mado Gashi, the Northern Frontier Province, then under British rule.
-He received his primary education in the district capital of Garissa.
+Gabyow was born on 10 October 1920 in Mado Gashi, in the Northern Frontier District, then under British rule.
+He completed his primary education in Garissa, the district capital.

-In 1941, he joined the British Colonial Army in charge of the Horn of Africa, the King's African Rifles, in their third battalion.
-He received training in Jinja (present-day Uganda) under British rule.
-In 1943, he was taken to Jijiga, the capital of the Ethiopian Somali Regional State, where the main base of the King's African Rifles was located, and was promoted to sergeant.

-He fought in British Malaya in the 1940s.
+In 1941, he joined the British Colonial Army in charge of the Horn of Africa, the King's African Rifles, in the third battalion.
+He trained in Jinja (present-day Uganda) under British rule.
+In 1943, he was assigned to Jijiga, the main base of the King's African Rifles in the Ethiopian Somali Region, and was promoted to sergeant.
+Gabyow later served in British Malaya in the 1940s and 1950s.

 Career

-In 1963, Gabyow became a platoon leader in the newly formed Kenyan army.
+In 1963, Gabyow became a platoon leader in the newly formed Kenya Army.
 In 1970, he travelled to Dar es Salaam, Tanzania, and was sent to Mogadishu by the Somali embassy.
-Due to his experience in fighting against communists in Asia, he was sent to the Soviet Union for four years of training.
+He was sent to the Soviet Union for four years of training in 1970.
 Upon his return, he was promoted to head of a new police station and was later appointed head of Halane military training station in 1976.
-In the same year, he was promoted to the rank of colonel.
+In that same year, he was promoted to the rank of colonel.

-After heading the Halane military training station, Somali President Siad Barre nominated Gabyow as Minister of Defence.
-However, following a conflict with Siad Barre, he was arrested and imprisoned in 1988.
+After heading the Halane military training station, Somali President Siad Barre nominated Gabyow as Minister of Defense.
+In the years to come, following a conflict with Barre, he was arrested and imprisoned in 1988.

 Somali Patriotic Movement (SPM)

-The Somali Patriotic Movement was formed in 1985 as a result of a split within the Somali Salvation Democratic Front by military dissidents from Gabyow's Ogaden clan.
-In 1988, they demanded the release of General Gabyow and encouraged officers from their Ogaden clan to resign, leading to the defection of Colonel Ahmed Omar Jess.
-The dismissal of Gabyow contributed to a conflict that had been building for years.
+The Somali Patriotic Movement was formed in 1985, as a result of a split within the Somali Salvation Democratic Front by military dissidents from Gabyow's Ogaden clan.
+In 1988, they demanded the release of Gabyow and encouraged officers from the Ogaden clan to resign, leading to the defection of Colonel Ahmed Omar Jess.
+Gabyow's sacking and imprisonment led to a conflict that had been building for years.
 In March 1989, soldiers of the Ogaden mutinied in Kismayo, and fighting continued until government troops gained the upper hand in July.